muhammedshibilm/todoapi/README.md

-Creating a good and attractive README file is crucial for providing clear instructions and information about your project.
-Here's a template you can follow to create one for your Django Todo API:

----

 # Todo API

 This is a Django-based Todo API that allows users to register, login, create, update, delete todos, and refresh access tokens using JWT authentication.